Sirilukkan/Data_Science_Projects/Computer_Vision/Malaria_Detection/README.md

-**This project is about how to detect malaria from red blood cells images**
+**This project is about how to detect malaria from red blood cells images using Deep Learning**

 **I am writing a code in Google Colab to use the GPU for Neural Network Training.**